All About Puppy Microchipping

 With a quick scan, they’ll be able to find your unique 15-digit code as well as details of the microchip database your dog is registered with.
 They’ll run through some security checks and, assuming all’s well, will provide the vet or warden with your contact details.

-The cost of microchipping a dog varies depending on when it is done and who does it.
-In most cases there’s a fixed cost to have the implant put in place but few, if any, further charges.
-Some charities, such as Dogs Trust, Blue Cross and Battersea Dog & Cats Home, recognise that dog microchipping may be beyond the budget of some dog owners, so offer free microchipping.
+Puppy microchip costs will vary depending on when it’s done and who does it, but on average it will usually cost between £10 - £15 to have them microchipped by a vet or vet nurse.
+If you’re concerned about the cost of puppy microchipping, some charities such as Dogs Trust, Blue Cross and Battersea Dog & Cats Home, recognise that dog microchipping may be beyond the budget of some dog owners, so offer free microchipping.
 You may also find that your veterinary surgery runs occasional promotions, so it’s worth doing your research.
-In terms of price, we recommend you consult your vet, breeder or rescue shelter for specific costs.